kaisenlinux/manpages-dev/packages/netdiscover.md

 AUTHOR
        netdiscover was written by Jaime Penalba Estebanez <jpenalbae@gmail.com>.

        This manual page was originally written by Nicolas Weyland, for the Debian project.
-This man page has been merged into netdiscover project and modified from the original by Jaime Pe‐ nalba and Joao Eriberto Mota Filho.
+This man page has been merged into netdiscover project and modified from the original by  Jaime
+       Penalba and Joao Eriberto Mota Filho.

 netdiscover-0.7                                                                         29 Jun 2020                                                                         netdiscover(8)